taliajs/php2550finalproject/README.md

 ## Files

+- `data`: This folder contains the original data (from the NCBI Isolates Browser), which can be found in the folder titled "original_data".

 - `isolates.csv`: Dataset used
 - `missingdata.R`: Missing data analysis.
 This file contains the code used for our analysis of missing data.
 - `EDA.Rmd`: This file contains the code for the exploratory analysis.